 Interestingly, rest-frame UV spectroscopy of LyC leakers at $z<0.7$ has also resulted in the detection of strong \civ\ emission in all galaxies with \fesc\,$>0.1$ \citep{sch22}, with some of the highest \ew(\civ) seen in low-$z$ star-forming galaxies.
 The \ew(\civ) for a majority of their LyC leaking sources are comparable to that of our stacked spectrum.

-Overall, the emission line features identified in the stacked spectrum of \civ\ emitters presented in this study appear to be consistent with those seen in strong LAEs at $z\sim3-5$ and are somewhat representative of the very limited detections of rest-UV emission from bright galaxies at $z>6$.
+Overall, the properties of emission lines in the stacked spectrum of \civ\ emitters presented in this study appear to be consistent with those seen in strong LAEs at $z\sim3-5$, and are somewhat representative of the limited detections of rest-UV emission from bright galaxies at $z>6$.
 The line strengths in our sample also resemble those from extremely low-metallicity galaxies in the local Universe, as well as strong LyC leakers at $z\lesssim 1$.